by

 Labelling chemicals correctly is part of COSHH regulations

-The summative points of this law include:
+The summative points of these laws include:

 2. Legally and internationally recognized names of the substance